designstem/projects/moiree/index.md

 - what is moiré
 - why you should avoid it (examples)
 - why you should love it (examples)
-- design object: an "animated" printed picture
+- design object: a kinegram
-- math behind it (who even cares? why should someone know this?)
+- math behind it (why should someone know this?)

 <f-next-button title="Let's start!" />